 Aside from setting up your first-ever iPad, that's three different options to think about.
 Replacing the old iPad entirely, setting up a twin, or setting up the new iPad as a separate device.

-So regardless of how you plan to use this new iPad, you have to add it to your current Apple ID.
-Beyond that, you really need to backup your old one.
+So regardless of how you plan to use this new iPad, you should add it to your current Apple ID.
+Beyond that, you also most definitely need to backup your old iPad.

 Back up your old iPad first